RonaldPDV/nagiosDB2/Scripts.md

 This script checks the quantity of established connections on the database.
 The quantity can be filtered by a given criterion, and inverted if wanted.

-The connection state is based on the 'list application' output.
+The connection state is based on the `list application` output.
 However, it is unknown how all states are expressed.
 For this reason, unknown states are sent to a file in /tmp directory in order to catch the text.
 Please send us the content of that file in order to improve this script.
 Currently, those unknown states are listed as 'other'.

 ## Requirements